UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Supplementary/Young_GPU_Nodes.md

 ## Request GPUs

 ```
-# Submit a job to the GPU nodes by adding a request for a number of GPUs
+# Submit a job to the GPU nodes by adding a request for a number of GPUs per node
 #$ -l gpu=8

 # Only Free jobs are available at present.
 Use your normal projects